DaluS/CHIMES/README.md

 * Spatial differential equations, on any type of grid
 * Agent-based models

+In consequence, it is possible to do multisectoral, multiregional, resources-inequalities-climate-international socio-economic system.

 It is :
 * An ensemble of fields, concepts that makes sense in our world (temperature, inflation, debt, production, carbon concentration, productivity...)